 Leabrook Bakehouse and Patisserie

 A bakery was always on the cards for ex-Magill Estate pastry chef Cheryse Zagler.
 Cue a fateful phone call from her dad.
-It led her to an unassuming block of shops in Leabrook where she scrubbed up a tired old snack bar to make way for her bakery-patisserie hybrid.
+It led her to an unassuming block of shops in Leabrook where she founded her bakery-patisserie hybrid.

 Zagler was born and raised in the Barossa, then started her apprenticeship at Tanunda’s Carême Pastry in 2006.
 Four years in Melbourne patisseries and fine diners followed.
 Upon her return she helped open Local Grind and was co-head chef at Public before joining the Magill Estate team.